 Core Infrastructure That May Need Overhaul

-Consider your general ledger, treasury management systems (which must be auditable in real-time), and any payment gateways you may be using.
+If you’re not sure where to start on this, we’d recommend taking a look at your general ledger, treasury management systems (which must be auditable in real-time), and any payment gateways you may be using.

 APIs for Real-Time CBDC Integration

-An API is crucial for allowing you to interact securely with other systems.
 Most central banks are probably going to publish public or restricted-access APIs for their CBDCs.
 These APIs will facilitate issuance, redemption, transaction validation, and even wallet services.

 There may be an opportunity for you to gain a foothold in the industry by creating secure APIs in collaboration with these institutions, provided you can assemble the right team.